What’s this all about, then?

 Do I have to buy prints through you or can I use my preferred service online?

 If you’d prefer a DIY approach, your best bet is to purchase the large digital files from your shoot.
-The files will come with a list of recommended sites online that I recommend for high-quality printing.
+Remind me when you get your files and I’ll give you a list of sites that I recommend for high-quality printing.

 What if I decide I want more prints or an album later?